deepray-AI/deepray/docs/overview.md

 conform to established API patterns seen in core TensorFlow.

 #### GPU/CPU Custom-Ops
-A major benefit of TensorFlow Addons is that there are precompiled ops.
+A major benefit of Deepray is that there are precompiled ops.
 Should a CUDA 10 installation not be found then the op will automatically fall back to a CPU implementation.